 Jones Gap Falls

 1-1-16 - Cindy and I chose Jones Gap State Park for our first hike of the New Year and as I was updating my blog, I looked at this page on my site and saw that I hadn't updated it since 2006 when part of the trail was closed.
 Sorry about that!
 The trail was repaired years ago and is in good shape.
 The hike to the 50' Jones Gap Falls is along a section of the Jones Gap Trail.
 It's just over a mile long and is easy to moderate in difficulty.
 Sections of the trail are rocky which can be hard on ankles and knees.
 The hike and waterfall are kid friendly and the trail follows the beautiful Middle Saluda River all the way to the waterfall.
-There's a $2 per person daily fee, so be sure to bring cash.
+There's a $5 per person daily fee, so be sure to bring cash.
 Pay at the parking area.
+If you plan on visiting several of the SC state parks in the span of a year, I suggest getting one of the South Carolina State Parks passports.
+It will pay for itself after a very few visits.

 Directions from Brevard: Take US276 south from the center of town for about 12 miles into South Carolina.
 Pass Caesars Head State Park, the parking for Raven Cliff Falls trail, and continue down the curvy road for several more miles to a stop sign where 276 meets Hwy 11.
 Turn left - Hwys 276 and 11 share this stretch of road for about 6 miles.
 At about 1/2 mile you'll notice Wildcat Branch Falls on the left.
 Continue on 276/11 for about 4.5 miles and turn left at the F-Mart on to River Falls Road.
 Drive 5.4 miles and the road ends at Jones Gap State Park.
 Parking is just a couple of hundred yards up on the right.